rematocorp/trello-integration-action/README.md

                   # Default: false
                   github-require-trello-card: false

+                  # When set to false, any Trello card listed in PR comments will be ignored for the automation.
+                  # Default: true
+                  github-include-pr-comments: true

+                  # When set to true, the integration uses the branch name to find card id (e.g. "1234-card-title").
+                  # If card ID is found, it automatically comments card URL to the PR.
+                  # Default: false
+                  github-include-pr-branch-name: false

                   # Newline-separated list of mapping between Github username and Trello username.
                   # Use it for people who have different usernames in Github and Trello.
                   # If the current username is not in the list, we still try to find a Trello user with that username.